sgshiv001/INVENTRORY-MANAGEMENT-STYSTEM/README.md

 ---

+## Deployment Notes

+The current project runs as a Node.js website with a SQLite database.
+For local use, `data/inventrack.db` is created on the same computer that runs `server.js`.

+To make it accessible outside localhost, deploy the Node.js server to a hosting platform such as Render, Railway, Fly.io, a VPS, or another Node-compatible host.
+A custom domain can then point to that hosted server.
+For a production business version, the next required additions are real customer login, organization isolation, payment/billing, backups, and stronger database hosting such as PostgreSQL.

+See [LAUNCH.md](LAUNCH.md) for the detailed deployment path.

+---

 ## Python Reporting Utility

 An offline reporting utility is included in `tools/inventory_report.py`.
 It inspects the baseline catalogue and outputs formal inventory reports suitable for academic documentation and grading submissions.